Okery/PyTorch-Simple-MaskRCNN/README.md

 - Adjust parameters in ```eval.ipynb``` to test the model

-Note: I haven't trained the model properly due to the small dataset (2913 train samples), so I don't know whether the model would output good results after trained.
+Note: I haven't trained the model properly due to the small dataset (2913 train samples), so I'm not sure whether the model would output good results after trained.

 A good result should be like this:
 ![example](https://github.com/Okery/PyTorch-Simple-MaskRCNN/blob/master/image/001.png)